 You will feel fatigued for pretty much the duration of your twin pregnancy, but it’s often the worst during the first trimester.

 Your body is working SO SO SO hard to create and grow these little babies!

 Not only is it creating two babies, but depending on the type of twins you’re having, 2 sacs and placentas as well.

 Ugh, those darn hormones again.
-First trimester of twin pregnancy will have you feeling all the feels.
+The first trimester of twin pregnancy will have you feeling all the feels.
 Sad? check.
 Mad?
 Check.
 Downright crabby and moody?
 Check, check.

-    Food aversions are another very common first trimester pregnancy symptom and usually fades away by the second trimester.
+Food aversions are another prevalent first trimester pregnancy symptom and usually fade away by the second trimester.

 Just as you have food aversions, you also might experience food cravings.